harpninja/ray/readme.md

 # Ray Tracer
-A Python version of [Ray Tracing in One Weekend](https://github.com/RayTracing/raytracing.github.io)by Peter Shirley.
+A Python version of [Ray Tracing in One Weekend](https://github.com/RayTracing/raytracing.github.io) by Peter Shirley.
 This code generates fewer spheres than the original.
 This is noted in main.py.
 A few points:
 * I have followed the original C++ variable names and other things as much as possible.